 Before going to Japan, you should put together an itinerary – my Adjustable Guide for First-timers might be of great help for that.
 Then, you should definitely consider obtaining a couple of things in before leaving.

 The first and most important thing would be a JR pass.
 This pass is a ticket valid for 7, 14, or 21 days.
-It is sold exclusively to non-residents – because depending on your route, you can save an incredible amount of money.
+It is sold exclusively to non-residents.
+Because, depending on your route, you can save an incredible amount of money.
 During the period you’ve booked, you can travel as much as you like on almost all trains and routes served by the national Japanese Railway company.
-This includs local and regional trains as well as some buses and ferries.
+This includes local and regional trains as well as some buses and ferries.

-I’d recommend to order it about one month before your departur.
+I’d recommend ordering it about one month before your departure.
 In my guide on Japan, you can learn everything about the procedure.

 However, for a limited time, supposedly till March 31, 2021, you can buy a Japan Rail pass at certain train stations and airports in Japan.
 Albeit, you’ll pay more for it than if you order it online.

 In my last posts, I’ve tried to show you the way through this crazy, complex ticket jungle.
-However, I’m afraid I cannot spare you a little individual research in case you’re not exactly following the routes I designed.
+However, I’m afraid I cannot spare you a little individual research.
+Unless you’re not following the routes I designed.
 There are far too many individual options strongly depending on your itinerary and needs.

 Also, some of the regional day passes can only be bought while you are still outside Japan – like e.g. the Osaka 1day pass or 2-day pass.

 You’ll find information on local and regional transport systems in the guides to the individual destinations; and then you need to check if pre-ordering is necessary.